paritytech/substrate/bin/utils/subkey/README.md

 `subkey` provides a few sub-commands to generate keys, check keys, sign messages, verify messages, etc...

-You can see the list of command with `subkey --help`.
-You can then see additional options per command with for instance `subkey generate --help` for the `generate` command.
+You can see the full list of commands with `subkey --help`.
+Most commands have additional help available with for instance `subkey generate --help` for the `generate` command.

 ## Satefy first